Digital-Preservation-Finland/knowledge-base/docs/database/video_quicktime/ffmpeg/Referenced-QT-chapter-track-not-found/index.rst

 Analysis
 ========

-The repair add the following line to the ffmpeg output: 'Guessed Channel Layout: stereo.'
+["The repair add the following line to the ffmpeg output: 'Guessed Channel Layout: stereo.'
 The markers to the unexisting chapter are probably removed.
 The error message does not prevent playing the streams.
-The message could possibly be also ignored.
+The message could possibly be also ignored."]

 Is it a bug in the validating software? -